navid-ahrary/AZ-104/az-204/11-api-management.md

 - You want to have greater control over the cache configuration than the internal cache allows.
 - You want to cache more data than can be stored in the internal cache.
 - Avoid having your cache periodically cleared during API Management updates
-- Have more control over your cache configuration
 - Enable caching in the API Management self-hosted gateway
 - Use caching with the Consumption tier of API Management:
     Another reason to configure an external cache is that you want to use caching with the Consumption pricing tier.
 This tier follows serverless design principles (stateless), and you should use it with serverless web APIs.
 For this reason, it has no internal cache.
 If you want to use caching with an API Management instance in the Consumption tier, you must use an external cache.